-If you wish to double or triple this orange layer cake recipe, follow the tin size guide I have provided with the recipe card
+If you wish to double or triple this easy orange cake recipe, follow the tin size guide I have provided in the recipe card

 - Each calculated recipe produces 2 layers of orange cake that measure approximately 2 inches high each.
-It is advisable to not bake all the batter in one cake tin instead of dividing it into 2 as the cake would take much longer to bake in the middle causing the sides to be dry.
+It is advisable to not bake all the batter in one cake tin as the cake would take much longer to bake in the middle causing the sides to be dry.

 - Also, if you intend to make cakes larger than 10 inches in diameter, it is highly advisable to use cake strips or a heating core.
 These will prevent the sides of the cakes from drying out due to longer baking time for larger cakes.
 See my post here on how to achieve leveled cakes to learn more about using cake strips and heating cores.